kyma-project/api-gateway/docs/user/technical-reference/05-00-api-gateway-operator-parameters.md

-# Kyma API Gateway Operator Parameters
+# API Gateway Operator Parameters

-You can configure [APIGateway Controller](../00-10-overview-api-gateway-controller.md) and [APIRule Controller](../00-20-overview-api-rule-controller.md) using various parameters.
+You can configure APIGateway Controller and APIRule Controller using various parameters.
 This document contains all the options.

 ## Reconciliation Interval

 ### APIGateway
-Kyma API Gateway Operator reconciles the APIGateway custom resource every 10 hours or whenever it is changed.
+Kyma API Gateway Operator reconciles the APIGateway custom resource (CR) every 10 hours or whenever it is changed.

 ### APIRule
-By default, Kyma API Gateway Operator reconciles APIRules every 60 minutes or whenever the APIRule is changed.
+By default, API Gateway Operator reconciles APIRule CRs every 60 minutes or whenever an APIRule CR is changed.
 You can adjust this interval by modifying the operator's parameters.
 For example, you can set the **-reconciliation-interval** parameter to `120s`.

-## All Configuration Parameters
+## Configuration Parameters

 | Name                          | Required | Description                                                                                                            | Example values |
 |-------------------------------|:--------:|------------------------------------------------------------------------------------------------------------------------|----------------|